hjunior29/video-text-remover/README.md

 - Users are responsible for ensuring they have rights to process uploaded content

 ### Fairness
-- Model trained on diverse subtitle styles and languages
+- Model trained on diverse text styles and languages
-- May perform better on common subtitle styles (white text, black outline, bottom-centered)
+- May perform better on common text styles (white text, black outline, bottom-centered)
 - Performance may vary across different video types and production qualities

 ### Responsible Use